osohq/oso/languages/python/docs/dev-tools/debugger.rst

     h[elp]                  Print this help documentation.
     l[ine] [<n>]            Print the current line and <n> lines of context. n[ext]                  Alias for 'over'.
-    out                     Stop at the next rule.
-    over                    Stop at the next query.
+    out                     Evaluate goals through the end of the current parent query and stop at its next sibling (if one exists). over                    Evaluate goals until reaching the next sibling of the current query (if one exists).
     queries                 Print current query stack.
     q[uit]                  Alias for 'continue'.
     stack                   Alias for 'queries'.